anavaleriagonzalez/ABC-dataset/README.md

+<h3>Antireflexive Bias Challenge Dataset</h3>
-Repository for Antireflexive Bias Challenge Dataset presented in "Type B Reflexivization as an Unambiguous Testbed for Multilingual Multi-Task Gender Bias"
+ Data presented in "Type B Reflexivization as an Unambiguous Testbed for Multilingual Multi-Task Gender Bias"

 This paper has been accepted at EMNLP 2020